Generic Glyphosate VS RoundUp

 Nonselective spraying with Eraser

-Begin spraying the target area making sure to keep the sprayer nice and low to ground close to the vegetation so it doesn’t drift.
+Begin spraying the target area, keeping the sprayer low to the ground and close to the vegetation so it doesn’t drift.
 Try to spray on a day that is not windy.

-If you are spraying in areas where there is desired grass or plants, you need to proceed with caution so you don't get the Glyphosate on them and damage the vegetation.
-Get the vegetation wet, but not to the point of runoff as you don'y want the chemical dripping onto other non-target plants.
+If you are spraying in areas where you want grass or plants, you need to proceed with caution so you don't get the Glyphosate on them and damage the vegetation.
+Get the vegetation wet, but not to the point of runoff, as you don't want the chemical dripping onto other non-target plants.

-Keep your nozzle low and close to the ground and aim in a sweeping motion if weeds are growing along cracks.
+If weeds are growing along cracks, keep your nozzle low and close to the ground and aim in a sweeping motion.

 Step 4: Reapply As Needed